My Past

 I came home at the end of that summer an altogether different girl (yes, I did get rid of the loser of a boyfriend soon after).
 Wanderlust has been a part of me ever since.
 It prompted me to study Hospitality Management and released me from the Midwest to see the world.
 Working seasonal hotel jobs, I lived on Cape Cod in Massachusetts and all over the state of Alaska.
 Because they were seasonal jobs, and in the tourism industry, I was also afforded months of open-ended travel.
 My mid-twenties found me gallivanting around the globe and culminated in a 4-month backpacking/cruising trip that hopped from the Caribbean to western Mexico, from southeast Asia to Australia and New Zealand.
 Those are the days that spoiled me!

-My 1st trip away from home,
+My 1st trip away from home, at the Kinderdijk in the Netherlands |

 I'm married to a native Utahn and that has been my dwelling place for the past 9 years.
 Within 9 months of moving here I had experienced more of what this diverse state has to offer than a close friend who'd been going to school here more than 3 years.
 As a married couple, and now as a family with four young boys, we've made it a priority to continue getting out to see what there is to see.